 Mahayanists take a formal vow (called the “Bodhisattva Vows”) when they are ready to follow the Bodhisattva path.
 These vows help to develop and express their “Bodhicitta” (“Bodhi” means “Enlightened” and “Citta” means “Mind”) of wanting to be enlightened for the sake of all sentient beings and not just themselves.

-The vows are:
+The Four Bodhisattva Vows are:

 - Sentient beings are limitless, I vow to liberate them.

 - Afflictions are endless, I vow to eradicate them.

 - Teachings are infinite, I vow to learn them.

 - Buddhahood is supreme, I vow to attain it.

 While there are many versions of these vows, the fundamental structure remains the same.
 Here is another more lengthy version which can offer more context:

 - Since the suffering of sentient beings is immense, a Bodhisattva vows to help liberate limitless sentient beings from their suffering.

 - Since suffering is accumulated through unwholesome karma, a Bodhisattva vows to help sentient beings sever the endless flow of afflictions.